-Zen stems from the Mahayana Buddhist tradition, and originated in China around the 8th Century AD.
-It is heavily influenced by the Taoist tradition of China, and also borrows extensively from Confucianism.
+Zen stems from the Mahayana Buddhist tradition and originated in China around the 8th Century AD.
+It is heavily influenced by the Taoist tradition of China and also borrows extensively from Confucianism.
 Having taken root in China (where it was known as ch’an), it then sprang outwards to Vietnam, Korea, and Japan, where it became known as Japanese Zen.

-It’s a tradition that isn’t merely about the acquisition of knowledge, but putting knowledge into action by helping others.
+It’s a tradition that isn’t merely about the acquisition of knowledge but putting knowledge into action by helping others.
 It is considered important that it is personally taught by a recognised master.

 How is it practised?

 You begin by practising exercises on present moment awareness.
-Here you will be instructed to forget the past, cease thinking about the future, and only concentrating on the present moment.
+Here you will be instructed to forget the past, cease thinking about the future, and concentrate only on the present moment.
 If you find the above difficult, then it is suggested you count breaths until you can get the hang of it.

 Then you may progress to an exercise called ‘catching the ox,’ which is about disciplining the mind, as well as practising mindfulness – first on the body, then the emotions, then the mind, and then the objects of the mind.

-You may also be instructed to practise loving-kindness and if you stick with it, you will follow a ten step, multi-decade path of perfecting your levels of mindfulness until you ultimately start practising something called Zen Koans, which are used to provoke the “great doubt” and test a student’s progress.
+You may also be instructed to practise loving-kindness, and if you stick with it, you will follow a ten-step, multi-decade path of perfecting your levels of mindfulness until you ultimately start practising something called Zen Koans, which are used to provoke the “great doubt” and test a student’s progress.

 Finally, and with great mastery, you will then begin teaching them.